I'm a member

 OR two of the following:

 OR three of the following:

-Proteus-like syndrome is undefined but describes individuals with significant clinical features of PS but who do not meet the diagnostic criteria.
+Proteus-Like Syndrome is undefined but describes individuals with significant clinical features of PS but who do not meet the diagnostic criteria.

 Because of the phenotypic heterogeneity associated with the hamartoma syndromes, the diagnosis of PHTS is made only when a PTEN mutation is identified.
 Up to 85% of patients who meet the clinical criteria for a diagnosis of CS and 65% of patients with a clinical diagnosis of BRRS have a detectable PTEN mutation.
-Some data suggest the up to 20% of patients with Proteus syndrome and up to 50% of patients with a Proteus-like syndrome have PTEN mutations.
+Some data suggest that up to 20% of patients with Proteus syndrome and up to 50% of patients with a Proteus-like syndrome have PTEN mutations.

 Penetrance: More than 90% of individuals with CS have some clinical manifestation of the disorder by the late 20s.
 By the third decade, 99% of affected individuals develop the mucocutaneous stigmata, primarily trichilemmomas and papillomatous papules, as well as acral and plantar keratoses.
-PTEN is the only gene in which mutations are known to cause PHTS.

-POLICYGenetic testing for a PTEN mutation may be considered medically necessary to confirm the diagnosis when a patient has clinical signs of a PTEN hamartoma tumor syndrome.
+Genetic testing for a PTEN mutation may be considered medically necessary to confirm the diagnosis when a patient has clinical signs of a PTEN hamartoma tumor syndrome.